mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

 - Ensure your agent behaves as expected before deploying to production
 - Automate testing as part of your development process

----

-## Conclusion

-This SDK empowers developers to build sophisticated AI agents with Amazon Bedrock while maintaining a streamlined development experience:

-- **Focus on Business Logic**: Write your function tools and let the SDK handle the complex orchestration
-- **Hybrid Architecture**: Develop locally while leveraging the power of Amazon Bedrock's cloud infrastructure
-- **Zero State Management**: No need to track conversation history or manage complex agent state
-- **Rapid Development**: Get from concept to working agent in minutes, not days
-- **Production Ready**: Built for both development and production use cases with flexible logging and error handling
-- **Secure by Design**: Leverage Amazon's secure managed environments for both agent execution and code interpretation

-By eliminating the boilerplate code for function registration, parameter extraction, and conversation flow, this SDK allows you to focus on what matters most - building valuable AI experiences for your users.

-For more information, see the [Amazon Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-inline.html).

 ## Working with Files

 The SDK supports sending files to and receiving files from the agent, particularly useful when working with the Code Interpreter.